 The internet is a funny place, isn't it?
-A lawless electronic dustbowl where anything can become famous for five minutes.
+A lawless electronic dust bowl where anything can become famous for five minutes.

 AROE: Well, there's an official story and a true story.
 Somewhere between the two is this: Brighton council sent a letter to everyone around Upper Lewes Road and Viaduct Road, asking if they could paint their houses and make them more presentable.
 Those houses are the first people see as they drive into Brighton, and the council wanted people to get a good impression as they drove in.
-I heard about it so I approached some landlords around there about painting their houses.
-It started the whole thing.
+I heard about it, so I approached some landlords around there about painting their houses.
+That's what started the whole thing.

 How did you find out about the Rick and Morty house going viral?